J-asy/Rummy-game/README.md

 ## Demo
 The following is a demo for compiling and executing the game.
-Note that in this demo, the Game AI is playing against another instance of itself. <br/><br/>
+Note that in this demo, the player implemented is playing against another instance of itself. <br/><br/>
 ![demo gif](https://github.com/J-asy/Rummy-game/blob/main/demo/demo-gif.gif)

 ## Credits